SenseNet/sncom-resources/_docs/boolean-field.md

 ## Supported Field Controls

-[Boolean Field Control](./Boolean-Field-Control): a simple Checkbox control where the user can select the value to be true or false.
+[Boolean Field Control](./Boolean-Field-Control): a simple Checkbox control where the user can select the value to be true or false or we toggle the boolean value true or false.

 ## Configuration